rouroulike/clash/configuration.md

 The DNS server shipped with Clash aims to minimize DNS pollution attack impact and improve network performance.
 There are two modes for it to work: `redir-host` and `fake-ip`.
 The biggest difference between the two is how IP addresses are resolved and how the connections are established.

 ## redir-host
 This is more of a traditional way of how proxies work.
-In this mode, the domains to connect to are resolved with the settings in `dns.nameserver`, `dns.fallback` and `dns.fallback-filter`.
-The first result returned will be sent back to the client.
-Client can then establish a connection to the returned IP address through Clash.
+In this mode, depending on the settings in `dns.nameserver`, `dns.fallback` and `dns.fallback-filter`, the destination FQDN are resolved in several different ways.
+The first result received by Clash DNS module will be sent back to the client.
+Client can then establish a connection to the said IP address through Clash.

 ## fake-ip
 The concept of "fake IP" addresses is origined from [RFC 3089](https://tools.ietf.org/rfc/rfc3089):